raoulmillais/doccit/README.md

 * Configurable layout and css
 * Auto commit and push to github
 * Configurable by doccit.rc file
+ * Run a user configurable command to generate code docs
+ * Configure paths to documentation

 Organisation Documentation
 --------------------------